• Product Introduction

 git push origin main

-After submission, enter the console, select the project, and click "start deployment" to begin the deployment.
+After submission, enter the Console, select the submitted project, and click "start deployment" to begin the deployment.

 After successful deployment, you will get an Access Address.
 Click the Access Address to enter the deployed blog webpage.